 Cesenatico to Rimini and Santarcangelo

 After breakfast, we transfer you to your hotel in Rimini, the oh so historic Grand Hotel and scene of many a film set chosen because of its architecture and furnishings.
 From here there is an optional ride to the medieval village of Santarcangelo and back.
 This ride is flat and leads you through the busy heart of ancient Rimini.
 Five Unesco sites are to be found here, from a bridge built in 1BC and still in use today to a museum of Roman medicine featuring instruments used at the time.
 Leave all this behind as you pedal along a peaceful riverbank on a traffic free track that takes you to Santarcangelo, Here is a gem of a village with an underground network of caves you can explore, a charming cobbled medieval centre, our recommended lunch time stop in the square and a local industry producing hand printed linens and goods that you wont want to pass by.
-Return to your hotel by pedalling back along the riverside.
+Return to your hotel by pedalling back along the riverside or taking the train.

 8. Day eight